Spurling's test is used daily at the chiropractic coalface when examining the patient with suspected nerve root pain.

 If there is generalised pain in the limb, in most of the fingers, for example, then it is not likely that Spurling's test will be positive; it is probably not from a nerve root.

-Then, if the motor nerve is affected, one or more muscles may become weak; the triceps behind the upper arm is the most commonly experiencing what is known as paresis.
+Then if the motor nerve is affected, one or more muscles may become weak; the triceps behind the upper arm is most commonly experiencing what is known as paresis.
+There is difficulty extending the elbow against resistance.

 The history is an important part of the process; the experienced clinician may often make a pretty shrewd shot at the diagnosis without even examining the patient.